BritishMachineVisionAssociation/BMVC2021/meetings/11-27-Generating Data in Computer Vision and Machine Learning.md

 The Call for Papers can be downloaded from [here]({{ site.baseurl }}{% link assets/events/19-11-27Call.pdf %}).

-## Submission of Posters
+## Call for Papers
-The BMVA encourages academics (student or staff) and practitioners in the area to apply with work related to data synthesis or data generation.
-Abstracts should be a maximum of 500 words (not including references) and submitted online.
+All those interested in presenting (academics (student or staff) and industrial practitioners in the area) at this meeting are invited to submit an abstract of their talk:

 Submission form:
 <a href="https://nathan031196.typeform.com/to/iTFURe" target="_blank">https://nathan031196.typeform.com/to/iTFURe</a>